Deprecated page

 - AKITA_API_KEY_SECRET=xxxxxxx

-If you wish to monitor multiple containers simultaneously, or if the container you want to monitor is connected only to an internal network, you can attach the Akita CLI to the host network.
-This works with either docker run
+To monitor multiple containers simultaneously, or to monitor a container on an internal network, attach the Akita Agent to the host network.

 docker run --rm --network host \